crossdb-org/docs/docs/develop/transaction.md

 	```

 > **NOTE**
-> This operation is optional and transaction will begin automatically when changing table.
+> This operation is optional, and the transaction will begin automatically when the table is changed.

 ## Commit Transaction